RobIsaTeam/courses/README.md

 ### All courses:
 - [x] Make /code/index.html run again despite pixel
 - [ ] ROB: Merge commit history from the 3 repos ([d3-orig](https://github.com/IsaKiko/D3-visualising-data), [threejs-old](https://github.com/RobIsaTeam/ThreeJS-course), [current-repo](https://github.com/RobIsaTeam/courses))
-- [ ] ROB: See if code (js/css/html/images) for each course can go into a code directory in each course and still load in iframes
+- [ ] ROB: **[priority]** See if code (js/css/html/images) for each course can go into a code directory in each course and still load in iframes
-- [ ] Fix indentation in code blocks
+- [ ] ISA: Fix indentation in code blocks

+## ThreeJS Lesson Plan:
+- lesson 7: animation of sphere sizes
+- lesson 8: clicking on spheres with plotly pop-up
+- advanced challenge: make stimulus textures on planes thing (lesson 7 or 8)
+- advanced challenge: give the brain eye (textured spheres)
+- no lesson 9

 ## CampJS Notes: